First published February 27, 2025. Last updated April 29, 2025 for editorial improvements.

 It all starts with refrigerated biscuit dough, because let’s be honest, homemade dough is a commitment we are not making today.
 You pop it into a muffin tin, load it up with sauce, cheese, and whatever toppings your heart desires (yes, even pineapple—we won’t start that fight here), and bake until the edges are golden and the cheese is a bubbling masterpiece.

-Y’all, these easy pizza cups are perfect little bites of heaven—flaky biscuit dough loaded up with zesty pasta sauce, melty cheese, and all your favorite toppings.
 They’re so simple, even your kids can help whip ‘em up, and they’ll disappear just as fast!

-🔪 Step-by-step guide: how to make pizza cups
+🔪 How to make pizza cups

 Press the biscuit dough into the muffin tin.